-It’s important to understand the basics of scientific method vocabulary and how the scientific method works even if you are not a scientist.
+You should learn basic scientific method vocabulary (and how the scientific method works) even if you are not a scientist.

-bias- an opinion or pre-judgment that could affect one’s evaluation of his research results & prevent them from being objective
+bias- an opinion or pre-judgment that could prevent an evaluation of research results from being objective.

 Example: He can’t give a fair opinion of her research because he is biased against women.

 data- information.
 (Data is plural.
 The singular is ‘datum.’)

 Ex: Scientists analyze the data they collect from experiments to confirm or to change their hypotheses about how things work.

 evaluate- to set a value on something after examining it.